bioimagehub/bioimagehub/README.md

 4. A detailed description of your problem and what you need assistance with:
 5. Should the generated code be available for the public?: (Yes/ No/ Only after yyyy.mm.dd/publication/etc)
 6. Would you like to join a mailing list where I send out occational updates about code that is avalable for everyone.

+### Bioimage-processing-hub email list
+If you wish to recieve occational emails about what I am currently working on/releasing you can email me at bioimagehub@gmail.com and I will add you to my email list.
+Please include you Name, Group leader name, and which imaging node you belong to (Montebello Node, Blindern Node, IMB node, or Gaustad node).

 ## NEW / in progress !!!
 ### Workflow manager. [run_pipeline.exe](https://github.com/bioimagehub/run_pipeline)